Sami Tlemcani

-Sami Tlemcani (سامي التلمساني; born 21 July 2004) is a professional footballer who plays as a goalkeeper for Greek Super League 2 club AEK Athens B. Born in France, he represented Morocco at youth international level before committing to represent Algeria in February 2023.
+Sami Tlemcani (سامي التلمساني; born 21 July 2004) is a professional footballer who plays as a goalkeeper for Algerian League 2 club MO Béjaïa.
+Born in France, he represented Morocco at youth international level before committing to represent Algeria in February 2023.

 Club career

 Early life

 Born in Saint-Maurice, Val-de-Marne, France to an Algerian father and Moroccan mother, Tlemcani played for Créteil-Lusitanos before joining Paris FC.
 He spent two years with Paris FC, training with the first team at only 15 years old.

 Chelsea

 In October 2020, he joined English Premier League side Chelsea.

 In February 2022, Tlemcani was loaned to Isthmian League side Merstham on a short-term deal.
 He went on to make five appearances in the league.

 He extended his deal with Chelsea in August 2022, signing until 2025.
 On 1 July 2023, Tlemcani departed Chelsea by mutual consent.

 AEK Athens

 On 27 July 2023, Tlemcani joined Greek Super League 2 club AEK Athens B.